 Correctional facilities shall establish a policy and procedure for grooming, including hair length and style and facial hair length and style.
 Correctional facilities shall allow an inmate to request an exception to hair and facial hair restrictions, if any, based on the inmate's sincerely held religious beliefs.
 Correctional facilities may determine a schedule for barbering and hair care services.

-Observations: CCJ policy 607 and procedures meet the requirements of the standard.
+Observations: PCCC policies 110, 607, and procedures demonstrate compliance with the standard.